ouster-lidar/ouster-sdk/python/docs/examples.rst

     :linenos:
     :dedent:

-If you have a sensor, you can run this code with one of our examples:
+If you have a sensor, you can run the above code excerpted from the `plot-xyz-points sensor example`_ with:

 .. tabs::

-    .. code-tab:: console Linux x64/macOS
+    .. code-tab:: console Linux/macOS

         $ python3 -m ouster.sdk.examples.client $SENSOR_HOSTNAME plot-xyz-points